 All of the above organizations, with the exception of AADC, ARLCM and AAM, are not-for-profit corporations as described in Section 501(c)(3) of the Internal Revenue Code (IRC) and are exempt from federal income taxes on their exempt income under Section 501(a) of the IRC.
-AADC, ARLCM and AAM, as a single member limited liability companies, are considered "disregarded entities" for federal tax purposes.
-Because ACTS and AMS are exempt from federal income tax under Section 501(a) of the IRC, as charitable organizations described in Section 501(c)(3) of the IRC, and because AADC, ARLCM and AAM are disregarded entities for federal tax purposes, AADC, ARLCM and AAM are considered exempt under Section 501(a) of the IRC as a charitable organization for federal tax purposes, AADC, ARLCM and AAM are considered exempt under Section 501(a) of the IRC as a charitable organization described in Section 501(c)(3) of the IRC.
+AADC, ARLCM and AAM, as single member limited liability companies, are considered "disregarded entities" for federal tax purposes.
+Because ACTS and AMS are exempt from federal income tax under Section 501(a) of the IRC, as charitable organizations described in Section 501(c)(3) of the IRC, and because AADC, ARLCM and AAM are disregarded entities for federal tax purposes, AADC, ARLCM and AAM are considered exempt under Section 501(a) of the IRC as charitable organizations described in Section 501(c)(3) of the IRC, and because AADC, ARLCM and AAM are disregarded entities for federal tax purposes, AADC, ARLCM and AAM are considered exempt under Section 501(a) of the IRC as charitable organizations described in Section 501(c)(3) of the IRC.